wp-plugins/editorial-calendar/readme.txt

 = 1.3.3 =
 * The calendar now supports Dutch.
 Thanks to Helma Paternostre.
 * We are no longer including the thickbox media upload files so the calendar loads faster.
 * The calendar now loads JQuery UI drag and drop support from WordPress instead of embedding the code.
-This let's us upgrade to the latest version of JQuery UI, avoid some conflicts with other plugins, and load faster.
+This allows us to upgrade to the latest version of JQuery UI, avoid some conflicts with other plugins, and load faster.
-* Fixed an error with the mesage panels so they will close properly on Chrome.
+* Fixed an error with the message panels so they will close properly on Chrome.

 = 1.3.2 =
 * We are now showing the full post content in the quick edit dialog even if there is a more tag